aws-samples/resource-tagging-automation/README.md

 ### Prerequisite
 1. A Linux machine to deploy CDK codes, with AWS IAM user's AK/SK configured.

-2. Python3.8 and NodeJS are installed in the Linux machine.
+2. Python3.8 and NodeJS are installed on the Linux machine.

 ### To deploy